Our friends brought their best tacos and margaritas game (and their appetites) to this tasty, summertime cook-off!

 - A rich guacamole made with diced tomatoes

-- And a chunky, fresh pico de gallo made with tomato, onion, garlic, cilantro and lime.
+- A chunky, fresh pico de gallo made with tomato, onion, garlic, cilantro, and lime.

-From delayed gratification we went to instant gratification, in the form of pitchers of margaritas.
 Kari and Eli provided frozen, slushy, Watermelon Margaritas in alcoholic and nonalcoholic versions.
-The watermelon drinks were bright pink and so cheery in a tall decanters.
-Margaritas are already pretty dang refreshing, and these even more so thanks to refreshing watermelon sweetness.
+The watermelon drinks were bright pink and so cheery in tall decanters.
+Margaritas are already pretty dang refreshing, and these were even more so thanks to that watermelon sweetness.

-Lisa and Andrew brought a big pitcher of margarita made with Key lime margarita mixer from Stirrings.
-It was thirst quenching and so addictive thanks to a big dose of sugar!
+Lisa and Andrew brought a big margarita pitcher made with Key lime margarita mixer from Stirrings.
+It was thirst-quenching and so addictive thanks to a big dose of sugar!

 The Tacos